samjulien/blog/_posts/2018-08-15-react-context-api-managing-state-with-ease.markdown

 - 2018-03-06-time-slice-suspense-react16
 ---

 **TL;DR:** The React Context API isn't a new thing on React's ecosystem.
 However, the React's `16.3.0` release brought a lot of improvements to this API.
 These improvements are so overwhelming that they greatly reduce the need for Redux and other advanced state management libraries.
-In this article, we'll learn, through a practical tutorial, how the new React Context API replaces the need for Redux on small React applications.
+In this article, you will learn, through a practical tutorial, how the new React Context API replaces the need for Redux on small React applications.

 {% include tweet_quote.html quote_text = "Learn how to migrate from Redux to the new React Context API in this practical tutorial." %}

-## Introduction
+## Quick Review on Redux

-### What is Redux ?
+Before diving into the React Context API, we need to do a quick review on Redux, so we can compare both.
+[Redux is a JavaScript library that facilitates state management](https://redux.js.org).
+Redux is not tied to React itself.
+Developers from all around the world have being using Redux with popular JavaScript frontend frameworks such as _React_ and _Angular_.

-[Redux is a JavaScript library used for state management](https://redux.js.org) in popular JavaScript libraries such as **React** and **Angular**.
+To be clear, in this context, state management means handling changes that occur upon a particular event that occurs on a Single Page App (SPA).
+For example, events like the click of a button or an async message coming from the server can trigger change to the app's state.

-> State management, in this case, means handling changes that occur upon running / executing a particular action (for example, the click of a button, an async WebSocket message, etc).
+If you are not familiar with Redux and you want to learn more, you can check [this practical tutorial on Redux](https://auth0.com/blog/redux-practical-tutorial/).

 ### Basic things to know about Redux